Questions you might havE

 What does the tuition cover?

 There are many costs involved in running KS³ such as the honorariums for the lecturers and materials for the workshops.
-Much of the cost is covered through the partnerships, but we want you to contribute to running the program as well.
+A lot of the cost is covered through the partnerships, but we want you to contribute to running the program as well.

 Will housing be provided?